PrairieLearn/PrairieLearn/rfcs/0000-shareable-courses.md

 ## Share questions directly from courses

-Instead of having a special entity that stores shared questions, one could share questions directly from an existing course.
-From a technical perspective this is likely easier than the proposal of dedicated shareable courses.
+Instead of having a special flag to indicate a shareable course, one could share questions directly from any existing course.
+From a technical perspective this is slightly easier than the proposal of dedicated shareable courses.

 The first drawback to this solution is that it makes it hard to ensure the previously-mentioned consistency guarantees.
 Since a normal course is a self-contained unit, questions can be renamed and deleted at will as long as all references to the question within the course change at the same time.
 This is by design, as it allows courses to reorganize their course material as time goes on.
 However, with dedicated shareable courses, a question's ID becomes a part of the "interface" of the course.